Denial of Religious Exemption Request Violates First Amendment

 About the Author

-Kevin McBride is a Pension & Benefits Litigation Attorney in Los Angeles, California, USA.
+Kevin McBride is a Commercial Litigation Attorney located in the fascinating city of Los Angeles, California, USA.

 He is admitted into three California US District Courts (Central, Southern, and Northern), the US District Court for the District of Utah, the Ninth Circuit Court of Appeals, and the Federal Circuit Court of Appeals.
 McBride holds a BA degree in Economics from the University of Utah and a JD from the University of Utah College of Law, where he served on the Utah Law Review.
 He is a member of the Federalist Society and the Federal Bar Association.